 - 3/4 cup panko or dried fresh bread crumbs

 - Freshly ground pepper to taste

-- Thoroughly mix egg in food processor or blender.
+- Thoroughly mix eggs with a fork, whisk, or immersion blender.
 Add to squash along with bread crumbs, salt, sugar, and pepper.
-Fold ingredients together and pour into a well greased 1 to 1-1/2 quart oven-safe dish.
-Bake at 350 degrees F. for 30 minutes.
+Fold ingredients together and pour into a well greased 1 to 1-1/2 quart oven-safe dish or individual dishes as pictured.